EMERGENCY ACTION PLAN (EAP)

 - Map of building Emergency Assembly Area:

-- All maps to the building will be at the end of the EAP PDF
+- All maps of the building will be at the end of the EAP in PDF format.

 - For “You are here” maps or additional maps.

 University Fire Department has been designated to perform all medical and rescue duties.

 No Brooks Building employees have been assigned medical or rescue duties specific to emergency situations